boyac/pyFolio/README.md

 Total Compound Return from 2009-2017: 212.92% (vs. 103.61% for the TOPIX Index)

 ## Analyst Journey (Since 2017)

-## Analyst Journey (Since 2017)

-*My research process identified a significant mispricing in the electricity stock at $7, a conviction strengthened as market panic drove the price even lower to $0.96.
+My research process identified a significant mispricing in the electricity stock at $7, a conviction strengthened as market panic drove the price even lower to $0.96.
 However, recognizing the inherent difficulty in acting decisively on research, I observed from the sidelines while those with greater risk tolerance and conviction realized returns exceeding 2500% as the stock rebounded to $25 within two months.
 This experience underscored the critical distinction between identifying an opportunity and successfully capitalizing on it.

 ## Portfolio Management Experience (Since 2019)